dkorpel/ctod/README.md

 - [dstep](https://code.dlang.org/packages/dstep)
 - [ohmygentool](https://github.com/Superbelko/ohmygentool)

 Those tools use LLVM to parse C instead of tree-sitter.
-They are more robust, but harder to build and they can error out, while Tree-sitter is
+They are more robust, but harder to build and they can error out, while Tree-sitter always tries to make the closest thing to a correct AST.

 ### Todo
 - #define can be alias, not only enum
 - passing function pointers or static arrays to functions
-- don't always use [] initializers
+- don't always use [] initializers, for structs you need {}
 - convert arrays in functions to static arrays instead of pointers
 - switch statement => add default case if needed
 - __declspec(dllexport) => export?